suborbital/vektor/vk/README.md

-# gust API
+# vektor API

-`vk` is the gust component that allows for easy development of API servers in Go.
+`vk` is the vektor component that allows for easy development of API servers in Go.

 Features: